MileHacker Logo

 • Mix bus and rental car

-• Casual dining with some nicer meals
+• Casual dining with a few nicer meals

 • One or two paid activities (boat tour, kayaking)